Meet the 2023 – 2024 AWHONN Emerging Leaders

 2023-2024 AWHONN Emerging Leader

-Allie Mathiason, BSN, RN, RNC-OB, CBS isa Labor and Delivery Assistant Nurse Manager at UT Southwestern Medical Center in Dallas, TX.
+Allie Mathiason, BSN, RN, RNC-OB, CBS is a Labor and Delivery Assistant Nurse Manager at UT Southwestern Medical Center in Dallas, TX.
 After completing her BSN at the University of Minnesota, Allie joined the United States Navy Nurse Corps, where she served in Japan and San Diego over 5 years.
 Allie is an Intermediate Fetal Monitoring and NRP Instructor who is passionate about teaching and educating nurses and staff using evidenced based research to improve knowledge and outcomes and decrease morbidity and mortality within her specialty.

 As a 2023 Emerging Leader, I am looking forward to developing my leadership skills to better serve my staff and nurses to make positive change at my institution.
 I am excited to connect with individuals who share my passion for Women’s and Birthing Persons health and become a small part of the change AWHONN is proudly heading across the country.